thaell98/ds_laptop_price_prediction/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-Used octoparse scraping tool to scrape over 1000 laptop offerss, each one of them got the following:
+Used octoparse scraping tool to scrape over 1000 laptop offers, each one of them got the following:
 * Title
 * Screen
 * Processor
 * RAM
 * Disk
 * Graphic Card
-* Operating system
+* Operating System
 * Price/Discounted Price
 * Brand

 ## Data Cleaning
-Ater scraping the data, i needed to clean it up so it was usable for our model.
+After scraping the data, I needed to clean it up so it was usable for our model.
 I made the following changes:
 * Parsed screen inches, resoulution out of screen column
 * Simplifed processor and graphic card columns
 * Split disc column by type of disc